wangywUST/wangywust.github.io/CourseADSP2026/lecture_2.md

 $$R_x(z)=\frac{1}{(1-0.5z^{-1})(1-0.5z)}.$$

-What causal, stable shaping filter should the laboratory implement, and what causal whitening filter should precede the passive-sonar detector?
-What does the whitened residual represent acoustically?
-Could another real-time generator reproduce the same hydrophone PSD, and why is the minimum-phase design the useful engineering choice?
+Give the numerical recursion coefficient of a causal, stable, minimum-phase noise generator and the numerical coefficient of its causal whitening filter.
+What variance and flat PSD level should the whitened residual have?
+Could a different generator reproduce the same hydrophone PSD, and why should the laboratory select the minimum-phase design?

 **Answer.**